nv0skar/SeekHub/README.md

 ```
 After running that, the server should be now listening on port `2000` as default.

-If you go to the website you'll find the not completed yet setup page.
-I created an example config file for testing, to bypass the setup page and see an example portfolio just rename `example_config.json` to `config.json` and rerun the server.
+I created an example config file for testing, to bypass the setup page and see an example portfolio just rename `example.json` to `config.json` and rerun the server.
 After that you should be able to access the main page!

 ## <a name="contribution"></a>Contribution 🌈
 If you want, you can contribute to make this a better project!